Edward Theodore Salvesen: Life

 Salvesen studied law at the University of Edinburgh, and was called to the Scottish Bar in 1880, becoming a Queen's Counsel in 1899.
 He was an unsuccessful Liberal Unionist parliamentary candidate for Leith Burghs in 1900, and for Bute in 1905.

 Salvesen's Edinburgh residence was at 40 Drumsheugh Gardens, a large townhouse.

 He was appointed Sheriff of Roxburgh, Berwick and Selkirk in November 1901, serving as such until early 1905.
 He held office of Solicitor General for Scotland from 2 February–October 1905.

 In October 1905 he was appointed a judge of the Court of Session, a post he held until 1922.
 He was also created a Senator of the College of Justice and adopted the title of Lord Salvesen.
 He was appointed a Privy Counsellor in 1922 and was also a member of the Judicial Committee of the Privy Council.

-He was the Lord Rector's Assessor on the Courts of the University of Edinburgh from 1929–33, President of the Royal Zoological Society of Scotland, Chairman of the Royal Scots Association, Fellow of the Royal Society of Edinburgh, and President of the Royal Scottish Geographical Society from 1920–26.
+He was the Lord Rector's Assessor on the Courts of the University of Edinburgh from 1929 to 1933, President of the Royal Zoological Society of Scotland, Chairman of the Royal Scots Association, Fellow of the Royal Society of Edinburgh, and President of the Royal Scottish Geographical Society from 1920 to 1926.
 He was a Commander of the Order of the White Rose of Finland and Order of St. Olav of Norway.

+Salvesen died in Edinburgh on 23 February 1942.
 He is buried in the 20th-century extension to Dean Cemetery in Edinburgh against the northmost wall.
 The bronzes (including a portrait head) are by Henry Snell Gamley.

 Family

-He married Isabelle Georgine Maxwell Trayner (1865-1939) daughter of John Trayner, Lord Trayner.
+He married Isabelle Georgine Maxwell Trayner (1865-1939), daughter of John Trayner, Lord Trayner, on 20 July 1886.

 His cousin was Henry Adolph Salvesen FRSE.